Find Support Banner

 You can also reach out to your state, county, or local mental health and substance use agency to find other local resources like peer recovery.

-Family members or children who are coping with a loved one's mental health, drug, or alcohol issues, they can look into:
+There are also support groups specifically for family members or children who are coping with a loved one's mental health, drug, or alcohol issues.

 Find other recovery resources (PDF | 98 KB).